Dionysiou (Dionisiou) is a village that has 1303 inhabitants who multiply during the summer as the village represents a “summer’s…Read More

 The beautiful seaside village of Fokea, with the well-preserved Byzantine tower of St. Paul, the picturesque small port, the beautiful beaches and the clean sea, attract every year thousands of tourists of every age.

 It has 1500 habitants who during the summer come up to 10.000 and it’s only 78 km away from Thessaloniki.
 Is one of the youngest villages of Kassandra as it was established in 1922 by Near East refugees.
 Although it’s a new village, it has a long history.
 The region is populated by the ancient years.

-The fair of the Apostle Peter and Paul in 29-30 June is really interesting.
-The mass takes place in the church of St. Paul, which is located at the entrance of the village.
-It is about a chiseled Macedonian tomb, in the rocky area of the village, which is really admirable, and according to the traditions Apostle Paul went there to protect himself from his persecutors.
-Inside the tomb there are many rooms and an underground passage that leads to the holy water.
+The Apostle Peter and Paul Fair, which takes place on the 29th and 30th of June, is quite intriguing.
+The service is held in the church of St. Paul, which is located at the village’s entrance.
+It is about a carved Macedonian tomb in the village’s rocky region that is very wonderful, and according to legend, Apostle Paul retreated there to shelter himself from his persecutors.
+There are various rooms inside the tomb, as well as an underground tube that leads to the holy water.